Rakshaa93/Mission-Pizza/Technical_documentation.md

   - Predictable behavior
 - Real-world workflows require multi-agent coordination

 Hence, the solution focuses on:

--Automated OpenAPI → MCP translation
+- Automated OpenAPI → MCP translation
--Agent-to-Agent (A2A) workflows
+- Agent-to-Agent (A2A) workflows
--Graceful handling of ambiguity and partial failures
+- Graceful handling of ambiguity and partial failures

 ---
 ### 2.System Architecture Overview